V-R-7/AWS-EC2/EC2 User Data/ReadMe.md

 ## Execution

-It is an ==One-Time Execution== , i.e., User data scripts run only once during the instance's first boot.
+It is an One-Time Execution, i.e., User data scripts run only once during the instance's first boot.

 ## Meta Data access